nicaudinet/nicaudinet.github.io/_posts/2024-02-09-reshapeable.md

 ---
 layout: post
-title: Typesafe matrix reshape with Hmatrix
+title: Typesafe reshape with Hmatrix
 ---

 The goal of this post is to show how to implement a type-safe `reshape` function